ossia/ossia-docs/source/index.html.md

 Values can be written to a parameter, and fetched from it.

-This example shows how to create a node, a parameter, and send a value to the parameter.
+This example shows how to create a node, a parameter, send a value to the parameter and how to read it back.

 > First we create a parameter